withfabricxyz/contracts/src/finance/README.md

 #### Deposits

-Accounts deposit tokens by first creating an allowance in the token contract, and then calling the depositTokens function, which will transfer the entire allowance if all contraints are satisfied.
+Accounts deposit tokens by first creating an allowance in the token contract, and then calling the contributeERC20 function, which will transfer the entire allowance if all contraints are satisfied.

-For ETH campaigns, accounts call the depositEth function with the transaction value message set to the amount of eth to transfer.
+For ETH campaigns, accounts call the contributeEth function with the transaction value message set to the amount of eth to transfer.

 #### Payouts

-The beneficiary makes payments by transfering tokens to the contract, or invoking the yieldTokens or yieldEth function which works similar to the deposit functions.
+The recipient makes payments by transfering tokens to the contract, or invoking the yieldERC20 or yieldEth function which works similar to the deposit functions.

 As the payout balance accrues, depositors can invoke the withdraw function to transfer their